 While BUL Transmark is best known for their exceptional 1911 handgun lines, they’ve had extensive experience dabbling in Tanfoglio derivatives, too.
 The BUL Impact leveraged the magazines of their M-5 double-stack 1911 line; the BUL Storm was a well-made Tanfoglio copy that had some success in IPSC.

 The BUL Cherokee was introduced in 2000 to replace the BUL Impact and provide a full-frame polymer pistol to the commercial market.
 It was updated a few years later with a newer frame (recognizable by its finger swells).
 Read on for my thoughts.

-Continue reading The BUL Cherokee
+The BUL Impact

 One of the real oddball guns made in Israel is the BUL Impact.
 Everyone loves a double stack 1911.
 Everyone loves the CZ-75.
 So what if you took a compact polymer CZ-75 and grafted a 1911 double stack magwell on it?

 Well, you’d have a BUL Impact.
 Read on for more.